On Graded Monads, Distributive Laws and Costrong Functors: Actegories and Costrong Functors

-\begin{remark} A careful inspection of the diagrams involved in the proofs of Lemma~\ref{lem:costrong=copointed} and of Theorem~\ref{thm:costrong=copointed} shows that the hypothesis that $\M$ is a cartesian category can be relaxed to a semicartesian category~\cite{Fritz2020,semicartesian2,semicartesian}.
+\begin{remark} A careful inspection of the diagrams involved in the proofs of Lemma~\ref{lem:costrong=copointed} and of Theorem~\ref{thm:costrong=copointed} shows that the hypothesis that $\M$ is a cartesian category can be relaxed to a semicartesian category~\cite{semicartesian,Fritz2020,semicartesian2}.
 A semicartesian category is a monoidal category where the unit object is terminal.
-Equivalently, it can be described as a ``monoidal category with projections''.
-The arguments above carry unchanged in the semicartesian case, under the proviso that copointed endofunctors should be replaced by copointed colax monoidal endofunctors (where both the functor component and the ``copoint'' component are colax monoidal). \end{remark}
+Equivalently, it can be described as a ``monoidal category with projections'' (see also Footnote~\footref{footnote:semicocartesian}).
+The arguments above carry unchanged in the semicartesian case, under the proviso that copointed endofunctors should be replaced by copointed colax monoidal endofunctors (where both the functor component and the ``copoint'' component are colax monoidal).